-Please note: Last entry is 60 minutes before the closing time.
+Please note: Opening times may vary.
+Last entry is 60 minutes before the closing time.

 The waxworks at Madame Tussauds are a legendary London attraction.
 Whether you want to experience a historical adventure through the ages or a live 4D show featuring Marvel superheroes, Madame Tussauds is full of surprises.